Federal Buildings Fund

 FBF Obligations and Outlays

 In the FBF, obligations are primarily the value of contracts awarded to commercial vendors for the construction of new Federal buildings; for repairs and alterations, cleaning, utilities and other maintenance of GSA-owned Federal buildings; and lease and related payments to commercial landlords for space leased by GSA for Federal agencies.
-Obligations incurred in FY 2019 reflect only slight increases in total program activity.
+Obligations incurred in FY 2020 reflect only slight increases in total program activity.
 The change in Net Outlays reflects a continuing trend of collections from operating revenues exceeding amounts disbursed for operating and capital programs.
+Both obligations incurred and outlays reflect increases particularly driven by the $767 million purchase of the Department of Transportation headquarters building in Washington, DC during FY 2020.
+Excluding that purchase, the balance of the obligations incurred and gross outlays in the FBF were down slightly from the previous year.

 Table 2.
 FBF Obligations and Outlays (Dollars in Millions)